 MTNS supports any device that is capable of receiving text messages and has an active plan with a cellular carrier.
 The operating system the device uses makes no difference.
 In order to access any of the web-based tools used to manage the MTNS system, access to a computer or mobile device with a web browser and internet connection is necessary.

 The MTNS registration process is fairly straight forward and simple.
 The user must register his or her own device and should not complete the registration for anyone other than themselves.
-Note that once the user has completed the registration form and agreed to the Terms of Use, their registration may take up to 24 hours to be processed.

 The registration form will first ask the user to select their carrier from the dropdown menu.
 If a carrier is not listed, then MTNS currently does not support sending messages through them.
 Check the list below for a complete list of supported carriers.